Congressional District # 04

 PEOPLES GAS CRAWFORD STATION FORMER MGPEPA ID# ILN000510192

-Last Updated: March, 2012
+Last Updated: March, 2015

-By 1956, the Crawford Station was used only as a peaking unit (supplying gas and coke only when demand was at a peak, usually during the winter months).
+By 1956, the Crawford Station MGP was used only as a peaking unit (supplying gas and coke only when demand was at a peak, usually during the winter months).
 Production was halted temporarily between 1958 and 1962 and then permanently after 1963.
 The station was retired in 1965.
-Dismantling of the station began in 1956 starting with portions of the coke oven plant.
+Dismantling of the station began in 1956, starting with portions of the coke oven plant.
 The remainder of the station, including the two 10 million cubic feet gas holders, was dismantled in 1965.
 Peoples Gas sold 146 acres of the site property to First American Realty Company in 1966.

-The site is being addressed through potentially responsible party (PRP) actions under federal and state oversight.
+The Crawford Station site is being addressed through potentially responsible party (PRP) actions under federal and state oversight.

 Threats and Contaminants

-Volatile organic compounds (VOCs), polynuclear aromatic hydrocarbons (PAHs), metals, and cyanide were detected in groundwater and soil samples collected in various locations at the site.
+Volatile organic compounds (VOCs), polynuclear aromatic hydrocarbons (PAHs), metals, and cyanide were detected in groundwater and soil samples collected in various locations at the Crawford Station site.
 Evidence of impacts to soils (described as tar, tar in fractures, tar-coated sand, naphthalene-type odor, and sheen) were observed at depths of up to 26 feet below ground surface (bgs) at various locations at the site.
 Sediment samples collected in the Chicago River at locations both upstream and downstream of the site contain high levels of PAHs, polychlorinated biphenyls (PCBs), oil and grease, and metals.
 Many of the reported concentrations are at levels which may cause toxicity in organisms that live within the sediment (benthic invertebrates).

-EPA and Integrys entered into an Administrative Order on Consent (AOC) for Remedial Investigations and Feasibility Studies at the two Waukegan site and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at the eleven Chicago sites.
-Since all twenty MGP sites have similar conditions and contaminants, and Integrys is responsible for each, the agreements allow a streamlined approach to site investigation and remedy development.
-Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the worst problems first.
-By the end of 2008, all of the mult-site documents had been approved, and site-specific work had begun on several of the sites.
-On October 31, 2008 EPA and Integrys entered into an AOC which converted the EE/CA AOC for the 11 Chicago former MGP sites to an RI/FS AOC.
+In 2007, EPA and Integrys entered into an Administrative Order on Consent (AOC) to conduct a Remedial Investigation and Feasibility Study (RI/FS) at the two Waukegan MGP sites and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at the eleven Chicago MGP sites.
+Since all twenty MGP sites have similar conditions and contaminants, and Integrys is the PRP for each, the AOCs allowed for a streamlined approach to site investigation and remedy development.
+Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the "worst problems first."
+By the end of 2008, all of the multi-site documents had been approved, and site-specific work had begun on several of the sites.
+On October 31, 2008, EPA and Integrys entered into an AOC which converted the EE/CA AOC for the eleven Chicago former MGP sites to an RI/FS AOC.

-To more effectively manage all 11 original Chicago sites, the RI/FS AOC organizes them into 4 sites: the North Shore Avenue Site, the North Branch Site, the South Branch Site. and the Crawford Site.
-Both the North Branch Site and the South Branch Site have several operable units.
-The North Branch Site is comprised of the Division Street Station Operable Unit (OU), the North Station OU, and the Willow Street/Hawthorned Avenue Station OU.
-The South Branch Site is comprised of the 22nd Street Station Upland OU, the Hough Place Station Upland OU, the Pitney Court Station Upland OU, the South Station Upland OU, the Throop Station Upland OU, and the South Branch River OU.
+To more effectively manage the eleven Chicago MGP sites, the new RI/FS AOC organized them into four larger sites: the North Shore Avenue Station site, the North Branch site, the South Branch site, and the Crawford Station site.
+Both the North Branch site and the South Branch site have several sub-sites or "operable units."
+The North Branch site is comprised of the Division Street Station operable unit (OU), the North Station OU, and the Willow Street/Hawthorne Avenue Station OU.
+The South Branch site is comprised of the 22nd Street Station Upland OU, the Hough Place Station Upland OU, the Pitney Court Station Upland OU, the South Station Upland OU, the Throop Station Upland OU, and the South Branch River OU.
 The North Shore Avenue Station and Crawford Station sites do not have separate operable units.

 ContactsRemedial Project Manager, U.S. EPA

-Ross Del Rosario (email@example.com)
+Rosauro Del Rosario (email@example.com)